Finance

 Open a trading account.

-Fund your trading account
+Fund your trading account.

 Choose a trading platform.

 Your online broker will offer various platforms for trading index CFDs, including desktop and mobile versions.
 It’s essential to compare the available options and choose one with the features you need to support your trading strategy.
-Make sure your chosen platform is easy to use and offers excellent technical analysis tools to help you keep track of market movements.
+Ensure your chosen platform is easy to use and offers excellent technical analysis tools to help you keep track of market movements.

 Start trading index CFDs